0Denis0/Raytracer/README.md

 - Custom Python implementation with original derivations
 - Currently supports rendering of spheres
+- Supports light sources and multiple materials
 - Derivations completed for triangles and other convex planar n-gons (implementation in progress)
-- Vectorized implementations in development

 ## Demo